-- 36. For the reasons advanced above, the application for admission as amicus curiae should be dismissed with costs.
-In summary, the applicants do not have a legal interest in the private prosecution other than to bolster Ms Maughan's case against Mr Zuma and the unfortunate view that Mr Zuma seeks to avoid the criminal prosecution by allegedly employing unjustified legal procedures.
-This view is wrong for the criminal prosecution of Ms Maughan does not have any impact on whether the criminal prosecution against me may proceed or not.
-The NPA is not stopped from pursuing the prosecution against Mr Zuma because of the private prosecution of Ms Maughan and Downer. - 37.
-The applicants' attempt to invoke the SLAPP legal theory to bolster the abuse of process allegations takes the matter nowhere and is unhelpful in resolving the question of whether a member of the media may avoid a criminal breach of the law based on it.
+39. For the reasons advanced above, the application for admission as amicus curiae should be dismissed with costs.
+In summary, the applicants do not have a legal interest in the private prosecution other than to bolster the view that I seek to avoid my criminal prosecution by allegedly employing unjustified legal procedures.
+This view is wrong for the criminal prosecution of Ms Maughan does not have any impact on whether the criminal prosecution may proceed or not.
+The applicants' attempt to invoke the SLAPP legal theory to bolster the abuse of process allegations takes the matter nowhere and is unhelpful in resolving the question of whether a member of the media may avoid a criminal breach of the law.
 The Constitution and our law have sufficient or adequate constitutional safeguards and protections against abuse of judicial process allegations.
-Applied as conceived by the applicants, the SLAPP litigation theory would distort our law, introduce legal concepts into our criminal legal system which have no foundation and ultimately place an unnecessary strain on the administration of justice.
+Applied as conceived by the applicants, the SLAPP litigation theory would distort our law, introduce legal concepts into our legal system which have no foundation and ultimately place an unnecessary strain on the administration of justice.
 It is clear that the SLAPP litigation suits theories would not distinguish between criminal or civil proceedings.
-Applied to prosecution by the State the principles would undermine its role as provided for in the Constitution and open a litigation avenue that could be abused by busybodies like the applicants whose litigation is to advance ideological convictions designed to utilise the courts as platforms of advocacy for media dominance rather than use the judiciary as a constitutional institution for the resolution of legal disputes.
+Applied to prosecution by the State - the principles would undermine its role as provided for in the Constitution and open a litigation avenue that could be abused by busybodies like the applicants whose litigation is to advance ideological convictions designed to utilise the courts as platforms of advocacy for media dominance rather than use the judiciary as a constitutional institution for the resolution of legal disputes.

-H: RESPONSE TO HELEN SUZMAN APPLICATION
+RESPONSE TO HELEN SUZMAN APPLICATION